 - Gain insights into the issues related to cancer prevention and control among Appalachian populations.

 - Become proficient in presenting scientific concepts to peers and mentors

 The following topics are being examined through Center projects:

 - Influence of social networks on smoking behaviors

 - Biological effects of stress on immunity to HPV

 - Effects of a multi-level intervention on uptake of the HPV vaccine

-Interns will be expected to participate in research project activities and other program-related activities approximately 8 hours a day, 5 days a week during the 11-week period.
+Interns will be expected to participate in research project activities and other program-related activities 5 days a week (38 hours per week) during the 12 week period.
+Approximately 16 hours per week will be devoted to a research assistantship on a study currently being conducted at Center.
+The remaining hours will be spent in educational and professional development seminars, team meetings, journal club, and computer lab.
 Students must be able to commit to the entire period in order to participate.
 In addition, interns will be expected to work on an independent research project.
 The following activities will be required of interns:

 - Journal Club attendance

-> Interns will present the results of their independent study prior to the end of internship.
+- Interns will present the results of their independent project prior to the end of internship.